reymon359/how-to-live/advices/Don't bad-mouth/index.md

 ---
-name: 'Don't bad-mouth'
+name: "Don't bad-mouth"
-Categories: ['Respect', 'Integrity', 'Problems', 'Honesty', 'Truth']
+Categories: ['Respect', 'Integrity', 'Friendhips', 'Problems', 'Honesty', 'Truth', 'Trust', 'Relationships']
 ---
 # Don't bad-mouth

 Don't talk bad of people at their back.

-Most of the times it will be to complain about others and any kind of complaining is a waste of time.
+Actually, don't talk bad about others at all.
+Talking bad about someone is like complaining, and you should avoid it.
+Complaining is a waste of time.

-There is no need to.
-If you need to say something about someone say it in person.
-You will avoid having problems and reach an agreement or solution by communicating.
+Moreover, there is no need to.
+If you need to say something about someone, say it directly to them.
+Avoid having problems and reach an agreement or solution by communicating.

-Bad mouthing others goes agains your integrity.
+Bad-mouthing others goes against your integrity.

 You are hurting others and yourself doing it.
+You will ruin relationships.

-Others will trust you less.
+Others will trust you less when they see you doing it.

-It will bring you more problems than sollutions.
+It will bring you more problems than solutions.

 ## Quotes